In The Classroom

 More specialist teaching is introduced in the final two years.
 The children are based in their own classrooms but move to specialist teaching rooms for some subjects.

 The curriculum is broad.
 There is an emphasis on the teaching of English, Mathematics and Science, with appropriate curriculum provision for core subjects.
 Music and the Arts have a high profile, with dedicated curriculum time each week and French and Spanish are taught, with an emphasis on oral work.
-All pupils are taught Computing by a specialist teacher and they have a weekly library lesson.
+All pupils are taught Computing by a specialist teacher and they have regular library lessons.
 Personal, Social and Health Education is also taught each week.

 The facilities are excellent.
 There is a computer room with Chrome Books and iPads available for use in the classrooms, a library with a computerised system and dedicated rooms for Music, Science, Art and Design and Technology.

 Infant and Junior children have regular PE and swimming lessons, taught by specialist staff.
 Juniors also have weekly games lessons.
-The major sports are football, hockey, cricket, netball, athletics, cross country, tennis and swimming.
-Rugby is also taught.
+The major sports are football, rugby, hockey, cricket, netball, athletics, cross country, tennis and swimming.
 Teams compete regularly in tournaments and competitions and the standard of sport throughout the school is high.
 Matches against other schools are played during the week and all children who wish to represent the school at sport are given the opportunity.

 In addition to having timetabled Music lessons, many children learn to play musical instruments, taught by visiting peripatetic teachers.
 Children regularly play in assemblies and sing in choirs, and the orchestra and other smaller groups also perform during the year.